dineshvelhal/jest-framework-starter/README.md

 _**Bonus feature - 2**_ - the coverage report is also available in a colorful format in the Jenkins UI, when the tests are run through Jenkins CI builds.
 More on this in the following sections.

+## Jenkins CI Integration
+The framework comes with a sample [Jenkinsfile](Jenkinsfile) that can be use to setup a basic Pipeline with test step.
+The Jenkinsfile executes below steps during the build operation.

 ## References
 - [Jest Home](https://jestjs.io/en/)